NZ Recommend Majors

 Career opportunities

-Architectural Design Roles: Working in architectural design firms, design studios, and consultancy companies.
+• Architectural Design Roles: Working in architectural design firms, design studios in New Zealand, and architecture consultancy companies.

-Registered Architect: After completing Master’s and gaining required experience, registration with the NZ Registered Architects Board allows full professional practice.
+• Registered Architect: After completing a Master of Architectural Studies (Professional) and gaining required experience, registration with the New Zealand Registered Architects Board (NZRAB) allows full professional architectural practice in New Zealand.

-Project Management / Consultancy: Leading construction or urban development projects.
+• Project Management / Consultancy: Leading construction projects, urban development projects, and large-scale building delivery.

-Specialized Design Fields: Interior design, landscape architecture, sustainable design, and infrastructure planning.
+• Specialized Design Fields: Including interior design NZ, landscape architecture, sustainable architecture design, and infrastructure planning NZ.

-Demand for architects is growing in New Zealand, particularly in Auckland and Christchurch, driven by increasing construction and infrastructure projects.
+Demand for architects in New Zealand is growing, especially in Auckland and Christchurch, driven by increasing construction projects and infrastructure development.

 Recommend Majors